Zhang Ao

-Zhang Ao (died 182 BC) was one of the feudal lords after the end of the Qin dynasty in 206 BC.
+Zhang Ao (simplified Chinese: 张敖; traditional Chinese: 張敖; pinyin: Zhāng Áo; died 182 BC) was one of the feudal lords after the end of the Qin dynasty in 206 BC.

 Life

-Born in the Kingdom of Zhao, he was the son of Zhang Er (張耳), a Zhao general and posthumously known as King Jing of Zhao (赵景王).
+Zhang Ao was the son of Zhang Er, posthumously known as King Jing of Zhao (趙景王).
 Zhang Ao participated in his father's campaigns against the last armies of the Qin.
-The hegemon king Xiang Yu of Western Chu made Zhang Er king of Changshan (常山王) during the Eighteen Kingdoms Period, but Zhang Er changed his loyalty to Liu Bang, the eventual founder of the Han dynasty and was appointed King of Zhao.
+During this time, rebel leader Chen Sheng granted him the title of Lord of Chengdu (成都君).
+The hegemon king Xiang Yu of Western Chu made Zhang Er king of Changshan (常山王) during the Eighteen Kingdoms Period, but Zhang Er changed his loyalty to Liu Bang, the eventual founder of the Han dynasty, and was appointed King of Zhao.
 In 202 BC, Zhang Er died and Zhang Ao succeeded him to the throne of Zhao.
-He married Liu Bang's daughter, Princess Yuan of Lu (posthumous title), who would later predecease him.
-In 198 BC, his plot to kill Liu Bang was revealed, but he was pardoned and only demoted to Marquis of Xuanping (宣平侯).
-He was succeeded as king of Zhao by the emperor's young son Liu Ruyi.
-Zhang Ao died during the reign of Empress Lü (r.
-188–180 BC).
+He married Liu Bang and Empress Lü's daughter, Princess Yuan of Lu (posthumous title), who would later predecease him.

+In 200 BC, Liu Bang passed by Zhang Ao's domain and paid him a visit, during which Zhang Ao personally served him with great deference, even though Liu Bang treated him rudely.
+Guan Gao (贯高) and Zhao Wu (趙午), both Zhang Ao's retainers, were dismayed by Zhang Ao's apparent cowardice and urged him to allow them to murder Liu Bang on his behalf in order to preserve his honor.
+Zhang Ao refused to grant such permission, though this did not stop the plot.In 199 BC, Liu Bang passed by Zhang Ao's domain once again.
+Guan Gao and his accomplices set up an ambush at an inn that Liu Bang had intended to stay in, but Liu Bang, in an apparent moment of premonition, chose to pass by without staying.
+In the next year, one of Guan Gao's enemies caught wind of the plot and reported it to the imperial court, which promptly arrested Zhang Ao, Guan Gao, and the others involved.

+Upon Guan Gao's pleading and further investigation, it was revealed that Zhang Ao was not involved in the assassination plot, so he was pardoned and only demoted to Marquis of Xuanping (宣平侯).
+The emperor pardoned Guan Gao for his loyalty, but he, seeing that his final worth was to exonerate his master and that it had been accomplished, killed himself.